unfoldingWord/tx-dev/README_new.md

 Go to your local copy of DCS running at http://localhost:5555

 DCS should already be populated with a root user, a unfoldingWord organization and two resources, en_ta and en_obs.
-When you go to http://localhsot:5555 (or whatever you set the port to in setENVs.sh) you should already be logged in as username "root" (but if you need it, the password is "DCS@test123").
-Go to http://localhost:5555/unfoldingWord/en_obs/settings/hooks/1 for OBS or http://localhost:5555/unfoldingWord/en_obs/settings/hooks/1 for UTA (see section at bottom of how to migrate other resources over from production DCS).
+Go to http://localhsot:5555 (or whatever you set the port to in the .env file) and log in with username "root", password "DCS@test123" (without quotes).
+Then go to http://localhost:5555/unfoldingWord/en_obs/settings/hooks/1 for OBS or http://localhost:5555/unfoldingWord/en_obs/settings/hooks/1 for UTA (see section at bottom of how to migrate other resources over from production DCS).
 This webhook was also already set up, calling http://d43proxy.

 Scroll down to bottom and click `Test Delivery`.
-Watch the output for  in the terminal to see it get the job and that there is a worker waiting.
-See Tab 2 do its preprocessing and then send the job to Tab 3 (http://txproxy).
-See Tab 3 queue the job and a worker is available.
-See Tab 4 (tx-job-handler) do the conversion and then send a callback to http://proxy (Tab 1).
-See Tab 1 queue a callback job for Tab 2.
-See Tab 2 deploy the converted files.
+Watch the output for d43proxy in the terminal to see it get the job queue it with d43enqueue and that there is a worker waiting.
+Then you'll see door43-job-handler do its preprocessing and then send the job to txproxy. txenqueue then queues the job and a worker is available. tx-job-handler is then envoked to do the conversion and then send a callback to 43proxy.
+See d43enqueue then enqueues a callback job for door43-job-handler to put the converted files in the dev-door43.org bucket.
+You can then view them by clicking the "Preview" at http://localhost:5555/unfoldingWord/en_obs/ (or en_ta).

 ----